 As regards the fourth bullet point, see also Landlords will pass on all the tax to their tenants.
 It's either one or the other but it can't be both, and in fact it's neither.
 The two arguments cancel out.

 1. "LVT is a tax on aspiration"

 The Home-Owner-Ist system is a pyramid scheme.
-So of course the people at the top get big payouts.
+So of course the people at the top get big payouts, that is what people really aspire to, winning the land price lottery.
 And they are trying to sucker people into paying their entry fee.
 By definition, only a small minority can be winners under the scheme and everybody else is paying for their trickle up winnings.
 Unfortunately, it is impossible to opt out of the scheme - if you don't own land then you are paying rent to somebody who does, so a lot of people are prepared to overpay in order to get onto the pyramid.